 Transactional & Business Litigation

-We provide complete representation to companies in administrative proceedings and state and federal courts, regularly litigating at both trial and appellate levels in class actions and on behalf of individual businesses.
+We provide complete representation to companies in administrative proceedings and in state and federal courts, regularly litigating at both trial and appellate levels in class actions and on behalf of individual businesses.
 We also represent plaintiffs and defendants in voluntary or compulsory arbitration and mediation.
 Our objective is to deliver the best results possible given the prevailing economic conditions in which our clients do business.

 - Breach of contracts for sale, purchase, or provision of services;